 The costs associated with this layer are waived as long as they don’t add over 10% to your monthly bill at the time of writing.

 To calculate the monthly Snowflake charges, take this formula:

 storage cost + (minutes consumed * cost per node * nodes per cluster) by cluster.

 Based on the architecture of your platform, take the number of virtual warehouses/clusters, and make a guesstimate of the number of minutes required per month.

 Buy off the vendor vs off a partner

 Pricing software is often a complex mechanism.
-Buying capacity off a partner typically gives you access to field knowledge, project benchmarks, and experienced consultants who know how to drive and control capacity cost.
+Buying capacity from a partner typically gives you access to field knowledge, project benchmarks, and experienced consultants who know how to drive and control capacity costs.

 As Belgium’s first Snowflake partner, we are in a unique position to resell Snowflake capacity for projects and platforms.
 Don’t hesitate to reach out and discuss your project with us.